DomiKamu/OhmerPrems/docs/modules/6OP-DX/Manual.md

 :information_source: Mod. key can be changed from **Preferences** screen, but it's not recommended (due to potential conflicts vs. VCV Rack 2 basic features).

-- By holding the mod. key, then touching a DX7 parameter (potentiometer), this add the parameter as target in first available modulation (if at least one modulation slot is available), then bring the **Modulation Matrix** screen automatically: the lastest displayed modulation have its target pre-defined.
-This feature isn't applicable for _6OP-DX Kompakt_ module.
+- By holding the mod. key, then touching a DX7 parameter (potentiometer), this add the parameter as target in first available modulation (if at least one modulation slot is available), then bring the **Modulation Matrix** screen automatically: the lastest displayed modulation have its target pre-defined. :warning: This feature isn't available for _6OP-DX Kompakt_ module!

 - Either _6OP-DX_ and _6OP-DX Kompakt_ module also can use the mod. key from **Modulation Matrix** page: when a modulation target is hovered by mouse cursor, the box and the modulation target name are displayed using yellow color: by "touching" (left-mouse clicking) the box, this jump to the next operator (same parameter), instead of next DX7 parameter in sequence.
 It's a way to reduce clicks number over the target "box"!